Arrow season 7

 The series was renewed for its seventh season on April 2, 2018, and filming began in Vancouver, British Columbia, Canada on July 6, 2018, and ended on April 11, 2019.
-The season featured the directorial debut of cast member David Ramsey.
-This season includes the fifth annual Arrowverse crossover with TV series The Flash and Supergirl.
+This season features the directorial debut of cast member David Ramsey, and includes the fifth annual Arrowverse crossover with the series The Flash and Supergirl.
 The season was released on DVD and Blu-ray on August 20, 2019.
 The series was renewed for an eighth and final season on January 31, 2019.